jacklul/asuswrt-scripts/asusware-usbmount/README.md

 Download **[asusware-usbmount.zip](asusware-usbmount.zip)** then extract **asusware.arm** directory to the root of your USB storage device.

-**The workaround is hardcoded to launch whichever exists first:**

-- command in `script_usbmount` NVRAM variable
-- `/jffs/scripts/usb-mount-script` script
-- `/jffs/scripts/scripts-startup.sh` script (with `start` argument)
-- `/jffs/scripts-startup.sh` script (with `start` argument)

-You can also modify or replace `asusware.arm/etc/init.d/S50usb-mount-script` script to run your own logic.

 > [!IMPORTANT]
 > If your router's architecture is not ARM you will have to replace it with the correct one in these files:
 >